IT Project Management | By Duncan Haughey | Read time minutes

 Without information about what IT development projects are producing, organisations will continue to reinvent the wheel, largely unaware of the wasted IT budget.
-What we need is an Application Inventory accessible by everyone to give visibility of the organisation's application portfolio.
-Alongside the inventory, a good approval process will make sure we do not start projects where a good reuse alternative is available.
-There is a need for cultural change so it becomes common practice, before proposing or starting a project, to ask 'what exists?'
+We need an Application Inventory accessible by everyone to give visibility to the organisation's application portfolio.
+Alongside the inventory, a suitable approval process will ensure we do not start projects where a good reuse alternative is available.
+There is a need for cultural change where before proposing or beginning a project to ask what exists?
 There needs to be more credit for reusing or adapting existing applications than creating new ones to support this.

-Creating an application inventory is no easy task, but a necessary first step in avoiding duplication.
-There are two useful approaches; architectural or project based:
+Creating an application inventory is no easy task but a necessary first step in avoiding duplication.
+There are two valuable approaches; architectural or project-based:

 Taking the architectural approach means mapping all your applications, business processes and technologies.
-After development or buying of each new application, add it to the inventory with information such as what it does, who the internal customer is, and the technology it uses.
+After developing or buying each new application, add it to the inventory with information such as what it does, who the internal customer is, and the technology it uses.

 The stage and gate method is an efficient process for evaluating project proposals by passing them through a series of gates to assess their value and relevance to the organisation.
-Unlike many traditional methods, when after approval at the beginning of its life, a project runs unhindered to a conclusion; the stage and gate method assesses a project at several points during its life.
-This way the organisation confirms the expected benefits are still relevant and the project will still deliver good value.
-If not, stopping the project before its conclusion saves money and allows the use of resources to greater effect elsewhere.
+Unlike many traditional methods, after approval at the beginning of its life, a project runs unhindered to a conclusion; the stage and gate method assesses a project at several points during its life.
+This way, the organisation confirms the expected benefits are still relevant, and the project will still deliver good value.
+If not, they stop the project before its conclusion, saving money and allowing the use of resources to more significant effect elsewhere.

-- The Concept Gate gives visibility of planned projects and an opportunity to find areas of real or potential duplication
+- The Concept Gate gives visibility of planned projects and an opportunity to find actual or potential duplication areas.

-- The Quality Gate is the Launch Gate used to check the quality and completeness
+- The Quality Gate is the Launch Gate used to check quality and completeness.

-Checking for existing suitable applications should be part of the project approval process at the concept or charter gate, supported by your gatekeepers (approvers) and Project Management Office.
+Checking for existing suitable applications should be part of the project approval process at the concept and charter gate, supported by your gatekeepers (approvers) and Project Management Office.

-Many organisations suffer from the 'not invented here' syndrome.
-Developers like to invent and are not keen on reuse.
+Many organisations suffer from the not invented here syndrome.
+Developers like to create and are not keen on reusing.
 When this happens, people spend more time justifying why they cannot use an existing application than why they can.

-Ideally, customers should be able to check the organisation's application inventory to see what exists that meets their needs before proposing a project.
+Ideally, customers should check the organisation's application inventory to see what meets their needs before proposing a project.
 More realistically, the project manager will do this when given the project.
 There needs to be more credit for reusing or adapting existing applications than creating new ones.
-A useful phrase to describe this is - 'steal with pride.'
-Reuse is not stealing as long as you do not infringe copyright or licencing agreements.
+A helpful phrase to describe this is - steal with pride.
+Reuse is not stealing as long as you do not infringe any copyright or licencing agreements.